 5. Have a current financial aid (FAFSA) form on file with the Financial Aid office prior to the application due date.
-International students are not eligible to apply for a FASFA form, and therefore; they are exempt from this requirement.
+(International students exempt from this particular requirement as they are not eligible to apply for a FASFA form.)

 6. Ask a faculty member in Chemistry, Biochemistry, or your research advisor to submit a recommendation form for you.
 You are responsible to direct your recommender to the recommendation form found in your confirmation email.

 Awards will be distributed over the 2014-2015 academic year and will be processed through the Office of Financial Aid.
 The announcement of awards should be made by the last week of March 2014.